Distributional Instrumental Variable Method: Related Work and Preliminaries

-\citet{sanchez2020kneib} propose a flexible IV distributional regression method based on GAMLSS and the control function approach.
-Recently, \citet{chernozhukov2024} introduced a copula-based distributional regression for binary instruments and treatments, while \citet{kook2024} developed DIVE, an independence-based IV method for estimating interventional cumulative distribution functions (CDFs) under binary treatment.
+\citet{sanchez2020kneib} propose a flexible IV distributional regression method based on GAMLSS and the control function approach, but it still requires specifying an outcome distribution family, whereas DIV learns the interventional law nonparametrically.
+Recently, \citet{chernozhukov2024} introduced a copula-based distributional regression restricted to binary instruments, and \citet{kook2024} developed DIVE for interventional CDFs under a binary treatment (with absolutely continuous outcomes), whereas our approach accommodates general instruments and treatments and targets broader distributional effects without imposing a copula model.